Seminars listed under ASC 1137 have letter grades; those listed under ASC 1138 are graded satisfactory/unsatisfactory.

 Professor Gregory Jusdanis

-Each week we will read from some of the best writing in the world to see how men and women have experienced travel as a form of exploration, personal odyssey, leisure, and forced dislocation.
+Each week we will read from some of the best writing in the world to see how people have experienced travel as a form of exploration, personal odyssey, leisure, and forced dislocation.

 CARE AND COUNSEL: Taking Care of Ourselves and Others (FULL)